Updated July 11, 2017

 The following proposed rule amendments are currently under consideration by the Private Security Board.
 These proposals are provided as a courtesy to the public and the regulated industries.
 They are in preliminary, draft form and may be subject to further change.
-Comments or suggestions may be submitted by email: https://www.dps.texas.gov/rsd/contact/psb.aspx
+Comments or suggestions may be submitted by email at https://www.dps.texas.gov/rsd/contact/psb.aspx

 Currently, consent of the majority owners is required for the reclassification or assignment of a license, and the majority must maintain ownership in the new entity.
 The proposal would eliminate the latter requirement, and would allow assignments with the consent of a majority of the registered owners holding at least 25% consent.
 Alternatively, where a majority of such owners is not possible because, for instance, the company is owned by numerous shareholders who hold less than 25% and who are not registered, the license may be assigned by written consent of the qualified manager.

 There is currently no rule addressing the termination of licenses.
 The proposal is intended to address the situation in which current owners disagree over whether the license should be terminated (typically in a dispute over who should retain control over the license), and to clarify who is ultimately authorized to decide the issue in a manner similar to that of the proposal for assignments.

 where the majority owners of the original licensee maintain majority ownership of the proposed assignee. under one of the following conditions:

 (1) the ownership in the assignor and assignee will remain the same;

 (2) the registered owners (those holding at least 25% ownership in the original licensee), and collectively holding a majority ownership interest, consent to the assignment; or